Aakash1106S/Ecommerce_follow_along/README.md

 ## 🌟  Milestone 10
 In this milestone, we created an API to allow product creation with image uploads using Multer.
 The images are stored in the uploads/ directory, and product data, including image paths, is saved to MongoDB for efficient storage and retrieval.

+## 🌟  Milestone 11
+In this milestone, we successfully fetched real-time product data from the backend and displayed it dynamically on the homepage.
+Additionally, we implemented an automatic image slider for each product, allowing multiple images to cycle every 3 seconds.
+This enhances user engagement and provides a more interactive browsing experience.

+## 🌟 Milestone 12:
+In this milestone, we implemented a ByProduct Page that displays products created by a specific email ID, while the Home Page continues to show all products.

+## 🌟 Milestone 13:
+In this milestone, we implemented the Update Product functionality, allowing users to edit product details.
+The update form dynamically loads the product's existing data, and changes are submitted via an API call.
+This ensures that users can modify product information easily while maintaining data integrity.

+## 🌟 Milestone 14:
+This milestone focused on integrating the Delete Product functionality, allowing users to remove products permanently.
+A confirmation prompt ensures accidental deletions are avoided

+## 🌟 Milestone 15:
+Implement a responsive navigation bar using React and Tailwind CSS to enable smooth navigation between different pages in the application.

+## 🌟 Milestone 16:
+In this milestone, we create a product details page displaying all product data, including description, category, price, and tags, with quantity selection and an Add to Cart button. 🚀